 AGU Bridge Program

-The Bridge Program increases opportunities for students from historically marginalized populations to obtain graduate degrees in the geosciences and create a network of peers, mentors, and advisers to support and serve them before, during and after grad school.
 The program is open to those who have not applied to graduate school or applicants who applied to one or more geoscience graduate programs but did not accept an offer or commit to a specific department/program in the current academic year.
+See the student benefits and eligibility tab for additional eligibility requirements.

 The AGU Bridge Program is an asset to geoscience departments seeking to promote equity within their graduate programs and within the larger geoscience community.
 By working together, we can create a more welcoming environment in the Earth and space sciences for everyone.